OpenGeoMetadata/opengeometadata.github.io/docs/relations-fields.md

 | [Is Replaced By](../ogm-aardvark/#is-replaced-by) | `dct_isReplacedBy_sm` | Optional |

 ## Relation
 Use this field to link to records that are related in a general or non-specific way.
-IDs entered in this field will populate a "Related Records" widget on the item's show page, as well as on the related record's show page.
-Nothing needs to be entered in the related record's metadata.
+IDs entered in this field will populate a "Related records..." widget on the item's show page, as well as on the related item's show page.
+Nothing needs to be entered in the related item's metadata.

 ```
 "dct_relation_sm": ["nyu_2451_34636"]